brunaellen/brunaellen/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 - :computer:  I'm **Developer** | **Programmer** | **Learner**
-- 🎓 &nbsp;I recently graduated from Letterkenny Institute of Technology (LYIT) with a Higher Diploma in Science in Computing.
+- 🎓 &nbsp; I recently graduated from Letterkenny Institute of Technology (LYIT) with a Higher Diploma in Science in Computing.
+- 👨🏻‍💻 &nbsp; I am currently enrolled in a course called Java Foundation to enrich my knowledge about Java and to prepare me for the Oracle Junior Associate certification exam.
 - 🌱 Currently advacing my knowledge in **Java**

 ### I am learning: